The Baytown Outlaws: Plot

 Though he cannot speak to them, the brothers bond with Rob.
-McQueen suggests they quit the job, but Brick tells McQueen that they once had a brother like Rob that was regularly beaten by their father until one day he woke up and the brother was gone; the resemblance makes Brick reluctant to let Carlos retake Rob.
-Another group of assassins in an armored vehicle attack the brothers on the road and snatch Rob from the moving car.
+McQueen suggests they quit the job, but Brick tells they had a brother like Rob who was regularly beaten by their father until one day he woke up and the brother was gone.
+The resemblance makes Brick reluctant to let Carlos retake Rob.
+Another group of assassins in an armored vehicle attacks the brothers on the road and snatches Rob from the moving car.
 The brothers give chase and Lincoln leaps onto the vehicle, singlehandedly slaughtering everyone inside, but he is badly injured and the brothers' car is broken.
-While walking down the road, the group are picked up by a passing van; one of the passengers is a nurse and tends to Lincoln's wounds but he remains weakened.
+While walking down the road, the group is picked up by a passing van; one of the passengers is a nurse and tends to Lincoln's wounds but he remains weakened.
 The group is dropped off in Vicksburg, Mississippi where they wait for Celeste and prepare for further attacks.

 Reese discovers a photo of Millard recovering the brothers as children after their father's death, and large cash withdrawals he suspects were used to pay the brothers.
-He confronts Millard with the evidence and forces him to give up the brothers location for a lesser jail sentence; Millard goes with Reese.
+He confronts Millard with the evidence and forces him to give up the brothers' location for a lesser jail sentence; Millard goes with Reese.
 A Native American gang arrives and attacks, leaving Brick and McQueen to defend Rob and Lincoln.
 Celeste later arrives and joins the brothers.
-They manage to kill most of the gang and Lincoln recovers enough to stop one of them from taking Rob, but Celeste and Brick are downed and the remaining gang member attempts to scalp McQueen; he is shot by Millard.
+They manage to kill most of the gang, and Lincoln recovers enough to stop one of them from taking Rob.
+However, Celeste and Brick are downed, and the remaining gang member attempts to scalp McQueen and is shot by Millard.
 Millard and the brothers are arrested; the brothers provide a false story that does not involve Celeste, allowing her to take care of Rob.
 Reese's success is rewarded with a transfer to manage the territory; much to his chagrin.
 Carlos is killed by an explosive package sent by Celeste.
 57 months later, the brothers are freed from jail.
 They receive a letter from Celeste, enclosing their promised $25,000 payment, with a new truck waiting for them courtesy of Rob.
 Celeste ends the letter by saying that others could use their help.